A well-insulated home is not only a great way to live the greener ideal, but it’ll also save you some money on heating and cooling bills.

 Placing plants and trees in the right areas will create natural shade and reduce the air temperature around your home by 3-6 degrees.

-Between the lower temperature, the shade produced by plants, energy loss can be reduced by 25% in your home just from plants.
+Between the lower temperature and the shade produced by plants, energy loss can be reduced by 25% in your home just from plants.

 Plants should be placed on the south and west sides of your home.
 This position will reduce heat gain in the summer while allowing your home to continue to gain heat from the sun in winter.